0xOpenBytes/CacheStore/README.md

 `CacheStore` is a SwiftUI framework to help with state.
 Define keyed values that you can share locally or globally in your projects. `CacheStore` uses [`c`](https://github.com/0xOpenBytes/c), which a simple composition framework. [`c`](https://github.com/0xOpenBytes/c) has the ability to create transformations that are either unidirectional or bidirectional.
 There is also a cache that values can be set and resolved, which is used in `CacheStore`.

+## Objects
+- `CacheStore`: An object that needs a defined Key to get and set values.
+- `Store`: An object that needs a defined Key, Actions, and Dependencies.
+(Preferred)

 ## Store

 A `Store` is an object that you send actions to and read state from.
 Stores use a private `CacheStore` to manage state behind the scenes.
 All state changes must be defined in a `StoreActionHandler` where the state gets modified depending on an action.